 Financial reporting: Create a basic financial report (like a profit and loss statement) from the provided data, demonstrating an understanding of financial principles and reporting skills.

 Query resolution: Respond to a simulated inquiry, such as clarifying discrepancies in financial records, assessing communication skills, and the ability to explain financial concepts simply.

 This trial evaluates the candidate’s technical skills, accuracy, and communication abilities in a bookkeeping role.

 Asynchronous video interviews have been around for a while, and they’ve gained popularity as a talent assessment tool since the beginning of the pandemic.

-One-way video interviews help you save time and optimize the interview process while also giving you important insights into candidates’ thinking, behavior, communication skills, and preparedness for the job.
+One-way video interview software helps you save time and optimize the interview process.
+Using one-way interviews also gives you important insights into candidates’ thinking, behavior, communication skills, and preparedness for the job.
 They’re also less stressful for candidates and require less effort from your side to administer and coordinate.

 You can use TestGorilla’s custom video response questions to make one-way video interviews tailored to the specific needs of your recruitment process.
 You only have to write or record your questions once and then send a link to your candidates.
 Then, you can replay their answers as often as needed, make detailed notes, or send them to other team members.

 For example, if you’re looking to hire a marketing manager, you could test your candidates’ proficiency with different marketing platforms, concepts, and tools via a one-way video interview where they answer a specific set of questions.